ajipsantoso/GITS-FE-Test/README.md

 fill the username & password with correct one and get 'success' message from API and the page will be redirect into next page (/registrasi)
 ```
+## API TEST
+to test API, project must be downloaded because the API cannot fetch from http

 ## Project setup
 ```